mlcivilengineer/obsankipy/README.md

 3. **Exclude template directories** from scanning
 4. **Use specific regex patterns** to avoid false matches

+### Styling code blocks in Anki (AnkiDesktop, AnkiDroid, AnkiMobile)
+This project ships a ready-to-use stylesheet for code blocks at examples/styles.css.
+It gives you full-width, horizontally scrollable code blocks with consistent dark backgrounds on mobile.

+You can use it in Anki by:

+#### Paste the CSS into the Note Type
+Open Anki Desktop → Tools → Manage Note Types.

+Select your note type → Cards….

+Click the Styling tab (applies to both Front and Back).

+Paste the contents of examples/styles.css at the top and click Save.

+Sync.
+AnkiDroid/AnkiMobile will now render code blocks with this style.

 ## Contributing

 Contributions are welcome!
 Please: